4ms/metamodule-plugin-sdk/docs/element-groups.md

 - An element listed in more than one group stays in the first group that used it.
-- A member that doesn't resolve (e.g. typo in the display name) is dropped and there is a a warning printed on the console.
+- A member that doesn't resolve (e.g. typo in the display name) is dropped and there is a warning printed on the console.
 - A group with no name or no valid members is dropped.
 - Names and indices are resolved the first time a module's element list is shown, not when the plugin loads, because a VCV-ported module's element names and